Type: Reseller Hosting

 - WHM and cPanel or another dashboard (control panel for hosting management and client sites) for resellers on Linux.
 In Windows resellers, the control panel is Plesk.

-In reseller hosting, your job is basically to support your customers, for simple situations like loss of password or some configuration in cPanel.
+In cheap reseller hosting, your job is basically to support your customers, for simple situations like loss of password or some configuration in cPanel.
 For more technical cases, the reseller can open a call with the hosting company and intermediation between the company and its client.

 Advantages of Reseller Hosting

 - Feasibility to set up your own hosting company, which could be a good source of income and a complement to your current business.

 - It is possible to start with a low investment, which also reduces the risk of the business.